rajeevagwl/MachineLearningBootcamp/README.md

 # Machine Learning Bootcamp
 ### Introduction to Data Science

-### What you’ll learn
+### We'll teach you how to program with R, how to create amazing data visualizations, and how to use Machine Learning with R!
+Here a just a few of the topics we will be learning:
-- Program in R
+- Programming with R
-- Use R for Data Analysis
+- Advanced R Features
-- Create Data Visualizations
+- Using R Data Frames to solve complex tasks
-- Use R to handle csv,excel files or web scraping
+- Use R to handle Excel Files
+- Web scraping with R
-- Use R to manipulate data easily
+- Use ggplot2 for data visualizations
+- Use plotly for interactive visualizations
-- Use R for Machine Learning Algorithms
+- Machine Learning with R, including:
+- Linear Regression
+- K Nearest Neighbors
+- K Means Clustering
+- Decision Trees
+- Random Forests
+- and much more!

 ----------------------------------------------